 Monthly bank statement along with reconciliation statement should be provided by your property manager as this statement helps in substantiating the bank accounts reflected on the balance sheet along with the deposits and debits reflected on the general ledger.

-Finally, it can be said that it is the sole responsibility of a property manager to provide the above mentioned six real estate reports to the property owner or investor to help the investors in getting to know about the true value of their properties.
+Finally, these are the Reports Every Property Management Company Should Provide to the property owner or investor to help the investors in getting to know about the true value of their properties.

 Not only that but you can take the stress of financial matters away when you have a property manager who will do the tedious work for you.